 - Related Entries

 Even before examining the various general forms of skepticism, it is crucial that we distinguish between philosophical skepticism and ordinary incredulity because doing so will help to explain why philosophical skepticism is so intriguing.
 Consider an ordinary case in which we think someone fails to have knowledge.
-Suppose Anne claims that she knows that the bird she is looking at is a robin and that I believe that if Anne were to look carefully, she would see that its coloration is not quite that of a robin.
+Suppose Anne claims that she knows that the bird she is looking at is a robin and that I believe that if Anne were to look more carefully, she would see that its coloration is not quite that of a robin.
 Its breast is too orange.
-Further, I believe that it flies somewhat differently than robins do.
-This bird seems to flitter more than a typical robin.
+Further, it seems that it flies somewhat differently than robins do, i.e., this bird seems to flitter more than a typical robin.